CoffeeStraw/PyonFX/docs/source/quick start.rst

 Starting out
 ++++++++

-Before starting, you may want to make sure everything functions as intended.
+Before starting, you may want to make sure everything works as intended.
 I suggest you to try running some of the examples in the `official GitHub repository of the project <https://github.com/CoffeeStraw/PyonFX/tree/master/examples>`_.

-To run a script in python, run the following command:
+To run a script in python, execute the following command:

 .. code-block:: sh
    :emphasize-lines: 1